 Referral programs that compound, not leak

 Dropbox grew from 100,000 to 4 million users in 15 months because their referral program gave both sides extra storage.
 Robinhood gave both sides a free share of stock.
-Both companies treated the referral as a product feature, not a marketing afterthought.
-This is the working manual: pick the reward structure, design the sharing moment, build the abuse controls, and report against the metrics that actually matter.
+Both treated the referral as a product feature, not a marketing afterthought.
+This is the working manual: reward structure, sharing moment, abuse controls, and the metrics that actually matter.

 Key takeaways